christophebe/generate-corpus/README.md

 ## Understanding the options

 In both previous examples, the options object contains differents parameters :
 1. host : the google domain (google.com, google.fr, ... ).
-Default value : google.com
+Default value : google.com.
+2. num : the number of of pages when the corpus is build from a google search.
-2. qs : it used to customize the search on google : q   : it the serch keyword (replace spaces by +). num : the number of the results.
+3. qs : it used to customize the search on google : q   : it the serch keyword (replace spaces by +).
    For the other possibilities, see this document : https://moz.com/ugc/the-ultimate-guide-to-the-google-search-parameters.
-3. nbrGrams : the ngram compositions (could be a simple value of an array of ngrams, eg. : [1,2,3])
+4. nbrGrams : the ngram compositions (could be a simple value of an array of ngrams, eg. : [1,2,3]).
-4. withStopWords : if true, the lexical field will be made with the stop words
+5. withStopWords : if true, the lexical field will be made with the stop words.
-5. language : the language iso code
+6. language : the language iso code

 ## Data structure

-If the options.nbrGrams is a simple value , the generateCorpus function returns a map with a key matching to the word (or the ngram expression) and with a value based on the following structure :
+*If the options.nbrGrams is a simple value* , the generateCorpus function returns a map with a key matching to the word (or the ngram expression) and with a value based on the following structure :

  ```javascript
   {